Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 Overnight Oats with Milk

-How long overnight oats will last in the fridge ultimately depends on the expiration date of the products you’re mixing in.
+How long overnight oats will last in the fridge ultimately depends on the expiration date of the products mixed in.

 When using milk, check to make sure that the milk has not expired.
 If the date is 3 days away, then you should eat the overnight oats within 3 days.

-However, if there is no concern over the milk going bad, then the overnight oats should last for up to 5 days.
+However, if the milk is fresh, then the overnight oats should last for up to 5 days.

 Overnight Oats with Yogurt